PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 This kind of training-in-advance takes place also with us Christians.
 God is teaching us many lessons in the present hour.
 We are to learn our lessons carefully now for they will be necessary for us in the ages to come.
 Much of what God is commanding today will have increasing significance throughout our lifetime on the earth and even more in the future beyond that.

-… but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come.
+For bodily exercise profits a little, but godliness is profitable for all things, having promise of the life that now is and of that which is to come.
 (I Timothy 4:8)

 We must, as the Holy Spirit directs us, apply the lessons we are learning each day.
 Yet our instruction and preparation are for the Kingdom Age (Millennial Jubilee) and the new heaven and earth reign of Christ.
 We shall bear much responsibility throughout eternity as God’s kings and priests.
 Is it any surprise, therefore, that we must be trained so very carefully in the present life during our wilderness sojourn?